Heat Warning in Effect

 Food Waste in Public Schools

-DoE and PGCPS have partnered, bringing food scrap composting to 26 schools to reduce food waste and promote food scrap composting.
+DoE and Prince George's County Public Schools (PGCPS) have partnered together, bringing food scrap composting to 26 schools to reduce food waste and promote food scrap composting.
 Students compost at lunch using the same tools they have at home, becoming composting "ambassadors” for their families.
 With the help of a grant for the development of education and outreach materials, DoE will train teachers and administrators who will later train others as the program grows.

 Residential Climate Resilience

-DoE's Sustainability Division has initiated a pilot project (Community SWM Blitz) through the Stormwater Stewardship Grant Program to build community-wide climate resilience and to address local flooding through focused outreach, community engagement, and installation of small to medium-scale green infrastructure practices.
+DoE's Sustainability Division has initiated a pilot project, Community Stormwater Management (SWM) Blitz), through the Stormwater Stewardship Grant Program to build community-wide climate resilience and to address local flooding through focused outreach, community engagement, and installation of small to medium-scale green infrastructure practices.
 The practices that will be installed include those supported by the County’s Rain Check Rebate Program such as cisterns, rain gardens, conservation landscaping, and pavement removal.
-Alliance for the Chesapeake is leading this project in the Tantallon area of Ft.
-Washington.
+Alliance for the Chesapeake is leading this project in the Tantallon area of Fort Washington.

 Green Jobs

-Thanks in part to the County's Economic Development Corporation (EDC), Blink Charging Co., a leading global electric vehicle charging equipment provider, opened its global headquarters at a 15,000-square-foot facility in Bowie, MD in 2024 and is constructing a new LEED Gold-certified 30,000-square-foot production facility also in Bowie.
+Thanks in part to the County's Economic Development Corporation (EDC), Blink Charging Co., a leading global electric vehicle charging equipment provider, opened its global headquarters at a 15,000-square-foot facility in Bowie, MD in 2024 and is constructing a new Leadership in Energy and Environmental Design (LEED) Gold-certified 30,000-square-foot production facility also in Bowie.
 Blink’s decision to expand its operations in Prince George’s County reflected the County’s status as a leader in green, sustainable manufacturing and has made a significant commitment to the deployment of electric vehicle charging.

 EV Charging

-The County (DOE, OCS, MNCPPC) has completed the installation of 140 public-purpose EVCS on government properties (including municipals) throughout the county at locations such as park and recreational facilities, libraries, government office buildings, and Park and Rides.
+The County (DoE, OCS, MNCPPC) has completed the installation of 140 public-purpose Electric Vehicle Charging Stations (EVCS) on government properties (including municipals) throughout Prince George’s at locations such as park and recreational facilities, libraries, government office buildings, and Park and Rides.

 View the Map of Charging Stations